ryankinal/campaignnotes/koi-clan/fumetsu.md

 She'd be good at it.
 Maybe we make it a bit safer first.

-## Put my ancestors to rest
+## Put my ancestors to rest - Done?

-Battle of the Hour of the Wolf and all that.
+Battle of the Hour of the Wolf and all that